 If your ABS fails, you can find yourself in a potentially very dangerous situation.
 Your anti lock system is what keeps your car from skidding or hydroplaning when you brake.
 For this reason, it is important to pay attention to signs that your brake system is impaired.
 One of the most common signs of an ABS problem is difficulty in applying the brake pedal, whether it offers more resistance or less than usual when you press it down.
 This type of problem is frequently related to brake fluid leakage or clogs and can arise whether you use silicone brake fluid or mineral brake fluid.
 If you notice a difference in brake pedal resistance, get your system checked at Meineke #594 in Perrine, FL.

 Maintaining your anti-lock brakes often prevents costlier repairs, but most car parts do need to be replaced at some point.
 When it’s time to upgrade to newer parts, bring your vehicle to Meineke #594 at Perrine, FL for service by professional technicians.
 Over time the technology for ABS brakes has changed, making them more efficient and giving you greater control over your vehicle in adverse driving conditions.
 We have all the information you need about your anti-lock brakes, service, repairs and brake fluid cost.
 Let our technicians help you stay safe on the road, no matter what Mother Nature sends.

 Keeping your brake system in good order and replacing it as necessary is one of the most important car safety precautions you can take.
 For this reason, it is essential to have an experienced car professional to rely on.
-From knowing where to buy brake fluid that is right for your system to resources for ABS brake service, your helps you to keep your brakes in top condition.
+From knowing where to buy brake fluid that is right for your system to resources for ABS brake service, your service center helps you to keep your brakes in top condition.
 Visit in Perrine, to learn more about brake replacement and maintenance.